MoonMoon1919/go-api-reference/README.md

 A simple smoke test for the API can be found in `scripts/api_smoke/main.go`.

+> [!NOTE]
+> Smoke tests require
+> 1. The server and dependencies to be running
+> 1. The test user to exist in the db.
+To create the test user see note in [running the application](#running-the-application).

-Run the following command to run the smoke test (requires server to be running).
+Run the following command to run smoke tests.
 ```bash
 go run scripts/api_smoke/main.go
 ```